dkriegner/xrayutilities/README.txt

      matplotlib (optionally)
     refer to your operating system documentation to find out how to install those packages.
-2.) build and install the C-library libxrutils.so, as well as the
+2.) build and install the C-library libxrutils.so/xrutils.dll, as well as the
     python package (xrutils)

 Obtaining the source code